Your Beginner’s Guide to Literary Fiction

 You’ve got some more concrete signifiers to look for to identify literary fiction.
 Let’s talk briefly about what literary fiction is not, and why it can be a little complicated when we start talking about literary merit and what constitutes ‘art.’
 Sounds like a lot, I know, but stick with me!

-Capital A “Art”
+Capital A “art”

 We have to consider what literary merit is and who gives it.
 Our biggest prizes for artists have, historically, gone to white, straight men, and for hundreds of years, Western culture valued their art as literature over everything else.
 Literary fiction as a term used to be used to distinguish serious ‘male’ novels over woman-dominated ‘genre’ fiction, and sometimes, that’s still true.